 The HyperBus-Extend-IO master then continues clocking for a number of cycles defined by the latency count setting in Configuration Register 0.
 The initial latency count required for a particular clock frequency is based on RWDS.
-If RWDS is Low during the CA cycles, one latency count is inserted.
 If RWDS is High during the CA cycles, an additional latency count is inserted.
 Once these latency clocks have been completed the memory starts to simultaneously transition the Read-Write Data Strobe (RWDS) and output the target data.